kingyiusuen/image-to-latex/README.md

 ## Deployment

-A RESTful API is created to make predictions using a trained Resnet-Transformer model.
+An API is created to make predictions using the trained model.
 Use the following command to get the server up and running:

 ```
 make api